JetBrains/kotlin/kotlin-native/tools/llvm_builder/README.md

 ```

 ### Known problems
-1. `libcxx` and `compiler-rt` are built as projects, not runtimes.
-2. No way to run LLVM tests out of the box.
+1. No way to run LLVM tests out of the box.